Torque Sensor vs Cadence Sensor: Which is Right For Me?

 Cadence sensors are easier to install and more cost-effective than electric bikes with torque sensors.
 You will typically find cadence sensors on the majority of electric bikes on the market today.

 Riding an ebike with a cadence sensor can sometimes feel like it has more power.
 It doesn’t require as much effort to engage the motor and achieves top speed quicker with less effort.
 It is oftentimes described as being more ‘zippy’ while riding and you can undeniably feel when the motor engages as you start pedaling.
 This can be thrilling for some riders.
 For others, it can be a pain point, feeling too jerky and fast when you start pedaling even at the first PAS level.

 Fortunately, with most Ride1Up ebikes, you can adjust the level of power output for each individual PAS level directly on the display!
+Additionally, our cadence sensors are not made like the rest.
+They are finely tuned to provide a more natural feel.
+You can learn more about how Ride1Up cadence sensors are more advanced than competing brands.
 Our software gives riders ultimate control over their riding experience.

 Ebikes with cadence sensors are a great option for those riders looking for a more ‘peppy’ ride who like to go top speed with minimal effort.
 It can also be the ideal solution for riders who have limited mobility and cannot exert too much force when pedaling.